arngrimur/BKK/README.md

 # BKK
-Brännö Kajak Kooperativ  is a web application for booking  kayaks on
+Brännö Kajak Kooperativ  is a web application for allowing members of booking coop to book kayks oline.